-Because Your Competitors Continuously Perform SEO Too
+Because Your Competitors Perform Continuous SEO Too

 Millions of websites vie for placement within the first few pages of a search engine query.
 More importantly, it’s likely that at least a dozen businesses in your local market are targeting the same visitors and promoting their similar services within the same geographic area.
-In the digital marketing age, it’s wise to assume that your competitors are using their own SEO tools and services to bolster their own search engine standings, and act accordingly.
+In the digital marketing age, it’s wise to assume that your competitors are using their own SEO tools and services to bolster their own search engine engine optimization process, and act accordingly.

 Because Search Engines Continuously Change Algorithms

-Search engines like Google, Yahoo! and Bing are constantly evolving and constantly updating how they evaluate and rank websites for their search results.
+Search engines like Google and Bing are constantly evolving and constantly updating how they evaluate and rank websites for their search results.
 With an influx of websites wanting to be competitive by using SEO strategies, website owners are always looking for a way to find an advantage over competitive sites employing similar tactics.
 Due to this, search engines battle deceptive or “black hat” SEO practices by continuously changing and improving their search algorithms.
 Updates like Google’s Panda, Penguin, and the recent Google Mobile update have affected most websites across the online stratosphere.

 Because Continuous SEO Maintains Your Page Rankings

 Your website’s ability to garner a high ranking within search engine results depends largely on how you conduct SEO activities.
-An SEO ranking study of businesses who discontinued their SEO campaigns found page rankings drop for these businesses by as much as 30%.
+An SEO ranking study of businesses who discontinued their ongoing SEO campaigns found page rankings drop for these businesses by as much as 30%.
 On the other hand, businesses who continued with their SEO campaigns were rewarded with an 18% increase in their top page rankings.

 Because the Online Marketplace is Continuously Evolving